Boundlesss/scambaitingtools/README.md

 If you do have any ideas, tweet them at me.

 NOTE: You will have to compile the program yourself -If Needed- and change the CMD in System32.
 Do remember to use it on a virtual machine though :/

+# FileBomb
+Simply edit the filebomb to your liking, compile the batch file, and add a disguise logo.
+Then run it whenever you'd like!

+Creates Folders in a rapid pace, into the directory of C:\Users\USERNAME\